Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 Coma de Vaca to Vall de Núria, 10 km hike, 368 m+, 410 m-

-After a tasty dinner and a good night’s sleep, we were treated to a delicious breakfast.
-We had an easy day ahead, so we decided to take things slow and start the hike a bit later than usual.
+We had a delicious breakfast after a tasty dinner and a good night’s sleep.
+Since we had an easy day ahead, we decided to take things slow and start the hike a bit later than usual.

 ⚠️ Important!